-Seeds were incubated in conditions simulating late summer days in the field, when germination has been seen to happen (paper move-along): constant 20°C with a daily photoperiod of 12-12h light/dark.
+Seeds were incubated in conditions simulating late summer days in the field, when germination has been described to happen (paper move-along): constant 20°C with a daily photoperiod of 12-12h light/dark.
 It must be noted that we used constant 20ºC rather than a more realistic diurnal alternating regime in order to maintain the stability of water stress conditions for the PEG solutions.
 Conditions were programmed in an incubator (Aralab climatic chamber Fitoclima S600 PL, equipped with four led modules 11W 350mA).
 We monitored germination, defined as radicle emergence > 1.5mm, for 28 days: daily until the cumulative germination curve flattened (day 21) and then every two or three days until the end of the experiment.
 We removed germinated seeds during the scoring and, once the experiments were finished, we cut non-germinated seeds under a binocular loupe and classified them as viable, dead or empty.
 Seeds with firm and white embryos were considered viable, i.e. potentially germinable (Baskin and Baskin 2014).
 Subsequent analyses only consider germinated and germinable seeds.
 A total of xxxx viable (germinated + germinable) D. langeanus seeds were used in this study.

 2.6.
 Data analysis

-All analyses were done in R (R Core Team 2022) using the packages glmmTMB (Brooks et al. 2017) or fitting Generalized Linear Mixed Models (GLMMs) and seedr (Fernández-Pascual & González-Rodríguez 2020) for fitting hydro time models.
+All analyses were done in R (R Core Team 2022) using the packages glmmTMB (Brooks et al. 2017) for fitting Generalized Linear Mixed Models (GLMMs) and seedr (Fernández-Pascual & González-Rodríguez 2020) for fitting hydro time models.
 Model fit and residuals were visually checked using the DHARMa package (Hartig 2020).
 Data visualization was created with packages ggplot2 (Wickham 2016) and patchwork (Pedersen 2023) with the wesanderson palette (Ram & Wickham 2023).

-To test if final germination varied as a function of water potential and storage time, we fitted GLMMs with binomial distribution.
+To test our secondary prediction, if final germination varied as a function storage time and water potential, we fitted GLMMs with binomial distribution.
 Final germination proportion was the response variable.
 Explanatory fixed factors were the storage and water potential treatments.
 Random factors included subpopulation nested within summit.
 Model formula: Final germination (germinated, viable - germinated) ~ storage * water potential + (1|summit/subpopulation), family = binomial.

-To calculate the water potential germination thresholds of each subpopulation, we fitted hydrotime models with seedr package.
+To test our primary prediction, if base water potential varied as a function of subpopulation microclimate, we calculated the water potential germination thresholds of each subpopulation by fitting hydrotime models with seedr package.
 For each subpopulation, the model returned the base water potential (ψb), i.e. the lower water potential threshold beyond which no germination is possible.
 Then, we modelled base water potential as a function of the subpopulation’s microclimate (measured as GDD, see above) using GLMMs with Gaussian distribution.
 Explanatory fixed factors were the storage treatment and the subpopulation’s specific GDD.
 The summit was included as a random factor (and not subpopulation, as before, since in this case each subpopulation provided one data point for the model).
 Model formula: ψb ~ storage * GDD + (1|summit), family = Gaussian.
 We found a significant interaction storage * GDD, consequently, we tested each storage treatment separately to check if base water potential varied according to GDD in fresh and after ripened seeds.
 Model specification: ψb ~ GDD + (1|summit), family = Gaussian.